2016 Land Use Plan Update: Countywide Update

 Key elements of the process include:

-- Listening Sessions: Conducted by Mayor’s Neighborhood Advocates at existing meetings of registered community organizations and by DMD staff for organizational partners representing voices typically under-represented in planning processes.
-You can also participate online.
-Learn more about participating in listening sessions.
+- Listening Sessions: Between December 2016 and April 2017, listening sessions were conducted by Mayor’s Neighborhood Advocates at existing meetings of registered community organizations and by DMD staff for organizational partners representing voices typically under-represented in planning processes.
+Online participation was also offered.
+Learn more about the listening sessions.

 - Land Use Guidelines Design: A technical phase where city planners develop the classification system, known as the Land Use Pattern Book, by which we’ll define land use categories, based on values coming from the Bicentennial Agenda and the Listening Sessions.